-Complaint Possible actions to achieve resolution The customer complains that her rent payment direct debit has been set up wrongly.
+Complaint Possible actions to achieve resolution The customer complains that her factoring payment direct debit has been set up wrongly.
 Apologise to the customer and resolve the issue by properly updating the direct debit details.
 Record the complaint on the complaints database.
 The customer complains that a worker did not attend to carry out a housing repair as we had agreed.
 Speak to the worker, the service or the service manager to explain the customer's complaint and to agree how to resolve the issue, for example by arranging a new time and date to do the repair.
 Explain the reasons for the failed appointment and apologise to the customer.
 Record the complaint on the complaints database.
 The customer complains that the quality of a repair carried out by us or our contractor is not satisfactory.
 Ask the service department to examine the repair to assess whether or not it is acceptable.
 If it is not acceptable, agree that the service department should do more work to resolve the matter.
 Explain and apologise to the customer.
 Record the complaint on the complaints database.
 Obtain a report from the service or contractor to confirm that the repair is now complete.
 Feed back the lessons learned from the complaint into a service improvement plan.

-Complaint Possible actions to achieve resolution The customer complains that his support worker turned up late and was smoking.
-Contact the care service to discuss the matter with a service manager.
-The care service checks the timetable for visits and discusses with the home carer the complaint about smoking.
-The care service should let you know the outcome.
-You in turn contact the customer to explain the policy, confirm the timing of visits (for example, between 8am and 12 noon) and where appropriate apologise for the inconvenience.
+Complaint Possible actions to achieve resolution The customer complains that An Officer turned up late and was smoking.
+Contact the manager to discuss the matter.
+The Manager checks the timetable for visits and discusses with the Officer the complaint about smoking.
+You in turn contact the customer to explain the policy, confirm the timing of visits (for example. between 8am and 12 noon) and where appropriate apologise for the inconvenience.
 Record the complaint on the complaints database.
 The customer expresses dissatisfaction in line with the definition of a complaint, but says she doesn't want to complain - just wants to tell us about the matter.
 Tell the customer that we value complaints because they help to improve services.
 Encourage her to submit the complaint.
 To improve our service and learn from mistakes, we need to record, evaluate and act upon customer feedback like this.
 Therefore, if the customer still insists she does not want to complain, record the matter as an anonymous complaint.
 This will avoid breaching the complaints handling procedure.
 Reassure the customer that she will not be contacted again about the matter.
 Dissatisfaction with a planned maintenance programme Take details of the complaint and pass them to the team involved in planned maintenance.
 Tell the customer about the timescales for planning such work, and that we will take their views into account for future work.
 Record the complaint on the complaints database.